sergant210/AdminTools/README.md

 Now you can log in to the manager via email if you have the corresponding permission.

 #### Remark
 All these features can be switched off by the corresponding system setting.
-Some features are OFF by default.
+Some features are disabled by default.

 To be continued.